Return to work, done right

 When you evaluate the effectiveness of your return-to-work practices, remember that outliers such as one or two catastrophic claims can skew your results.

-1 Workplace Accommodations: Low Cost, High Impact, Job Accommodation Network, 2015.
+1 Accommodation and Compliance: Low Cost, High Impact, Job Accommodation Network, 2017.

 2 See footnote 1.